tiltmaster9000/tiltmaster9000/README.md

 [![Build Status](https://travis-ci.org/tiltmaster9000/tiltmaster9000.svg?branch=master)](https://travis-ci.org/tiltmaster9000/tiltmaster9000)

-Tilt your enemies to death with TiltMaster9000 and win your games.
+Tilt your enemies to death with TiltMaster9000 and win your League of Legends games.
 Works better when intoxicated.

 ### Usage